 Learning to be a Quick-Service Lubrication Technician is one of the fastest ways to a job in automotive technology.
 This one-week course prepares you to enter this field immediately with skills needed for an entrylevel job doing oil changes, lubrication, under hood services and vehicle inspections.
 Job seeking skills are included.
-Also excellent for the do-it-yourselfer who wants to learn how professionals do a lubrication service.
+This course is also excellent for the do-it-yourselfer who wants to learn how professionals do a lubrication service.

-Ouick Service Tech-Tire Service
+Quick Service Tech-Tire Service

 Learning to be a Quick Service Tire Technician is one of the fastest ways to a job in automotive technology.
 This one-week course prepares you to enter this field immediately with skills needed for an entry-level job doing tire rotation, repair, replacement, balancing and vehicle inspections.
-Job seeking skills included.
-Also excellent for the do-it-yourselfer who wants to learn how professionals do tire service.
+Job seeking skills are included.
+This course is also excellent for the do-it-yourselfer who wants to learn how professionals do tire service.